Accelerated procedure

 Author

-3. Have in bad faith destroyed or disposed of an identity or travel document that would have helped establish their identities or nationalities, or if the circumstances clearly give reason to believe that this is so;
+• Have wilfully destroyed or disposed of an identity or travel document that would have helped establish their identities or nationalities, or if the circumstances clearly give reason to believe that this is so;

-In the accelerated procedure, the BAMF has to decide within 1 week (7 calendar days).[3]
-If it rejects the asylum application as manifestly unfounded or inadmissible within this timeframe, the procedure is carried on as an accelerated procedure and the asylum applicants are obliged to stay in the “special reception centres”.
-If the BAMF does not decide within one week, or if the application is rejected as simply “unfounded” or if protection is granted, the applicant is allowed to leave the special reception centre and the procedure is carried on as a regular procedure, if necessary.[4]
+In the accelerated procedure, the BAMF must decide within 1 week after lodging the asylum application (7 calendar days).[3]
+If it rejects the asylum application as manifestly unfounded, inadmissible or for other (formal) reasons (discontinued applications in the German system) within this timeframe, the procedure is carried on as an accelerated procedure and the asylum applicants are obliged to stay in the ‘special reception centres’.
+If the BAMF does not decide within one week, or if the application is rejected as simply ‘unfounded’ or if protection is granted, the applicant can leave the special reception centre and the procedure is carried on as a regular procedure, if necessary.[4]
+As of April 2024, there is no systematic exemption of vulnerable applicants from the accelerated procedure provided by the law with the exception of unaccompanied minors, who are the only onesby law exempted from the procedure.[5]
+Thus, all other vulnerable asylum applicants can be subjet to the accelerated procedure.

-From 1 August 2018 onwards, the “special reception centres” existing in Bamberg and Manching/Ingolstadt were renamed as AnkER centres.[7]
-The accelerated procedure does not seem to have been applied therein at the start.
-Asylum statistics show that the procedure under Section 30a Asylum Act is rarely applied.[8]
+From 1 August 2018 onwards, the ‘special reception centres’ existing in Bamberg and Manching/Ingolstadt were renamed as AnkER centres.[8]
+The accelerated procedure does not seem to have been applied therein from the start.
+Asylum statistics show that the procedure under Section 30a Asylum Act is rarely applied.[9]
+In 2022 and 2023, the accelerated procedure was mainly applied in the AnkER centre in Bamberg (Bavaria) and the arrival centre in Mönchengladbach (North Rhine-Westphalia).[10]
+In the first half of 2023, it was applied to 313 asylum applications, representing 0.2% of all application lodged in that time.[11]
+In 2022, it was applied to 374 applications (0.2 % of all asylum applications).[12]
 In 2020, the accelerated procedure was applied in 566 cases, out of a total of 122,170 asylum applications.
 In the first quarter of 2021, no accelerated procedures were carried out due to the Covid-19 pandemic.
-[9] In 2020, the accelerated procedure was mainly applied in arrival centres or AnkER centres in Bavaria and North Rhine-Westphalia, but also within those it is the exception rather than the norm.
-The average length of the accelerated procedure differs greatly between BAMF branch offices, between 0.2 months and 6.3 months in 2020.[10]
-By and large, it can be concluded that introduction of the accelerated procedure under Section 30a of the Asylum Act has only had little impact on asylum procedures in general.
+[13] Among the top 10 nationalities of applications treated in the accelerated procedure in the first half of 2023 are the ‘safe countries of origin’ of the Western Balkans, Georgia, Moldova and Senegal, but also, the Russian Federation (13 cases), Syria (6 cases, out of which 5 were subsequent applications)and Afghanistan (4 cases).[14]
+The average length of the accelerated procedure was 5.7 months in the first half of 2023,[15] and hence only slighty shorter than the duration of all procedures over the whole of 2023 (6.8 months, see Regular procedure).
+In 2022, the average duration was 2.1 months but differed between BAMF branch offices, between 0.2 months and 3.5 months in.[16]
+By and large, it can be concluded that the introduction of the accelerated procedure under Section 30a of the Asylum Act has only had little impact on asylum procedures in general.

 [1] Section 30a(1) Asylum Act.

 [2] This qualification (that only asylum seekers who have left Germany after a first asylum procedure are subject to this provision) is not contained in the law.
 However, a representative of the BAMF stated in a committee hearing in Parliament that the authorities were obliged to make use of this qualification for legal reasons.
-The Federal Government later explained that the authorities would “presumably” apply the law in this manner: Federal Government, Response to a parliamentary question by Member of Parliament Volker Beck, 18/7842, 8 March 2016, 19.
+The Federal Government later explained that the authorities would ‘presumably’ apply the law in this manner: Federal Government, Response to a parliamentary question by Member of Parliament Volker Beck, 18/7842, 8 March 2016, available in German at: https://bit.ly/41rTpTv, 19.

 [3] Section 30a(2) Asylum Act.